 On-site situations are always unique and it is important to discuss issues with us well in advance to make sure all needs are understood and fulfilled with ease.

-As long as the classroom hardware is of recent vintage, the requirements are modest.¬† There must be a wired (not wireless) 100 MB or better network.¬† There must be a decent projection device.
+As long as the classroom hardware is of recent vintage, the requirements are modest.
+There must be a recent Linux distribution installed, a working network, a decent projection device, adequate whiteboards/easels, etc.